LineageOS-Revived/android_packages_apps_Seedvault/README.md

 ## Requirements
 - Android 10

+For older versions of Android, check out [the branches](https://github.com/seedvault-app/seedvault/branches).

 ## Getting Started
-- Check out [the wiki](https://github.com/stevesoltys/seedvault/wiki) for information on building the application with AOSP.
+- Check out [the wiki](https://github.com/seedvault-app/seedvault/wiki) for information on building the application with AOSP.

 ## What makes this different?